Code-Institute-Submissions/beatles/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import Roboto and Exo.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used for the social media icons as seen on the footer of each page.
 1. [jQuery:](https://jquery.com/)
     - jQuery was used NavBarDropdown seen on smaller devices.
 1. [Git](https://git-scm.com/)